-The British Paralympic Association (BPA) has a duty of care to safeguard and promote the welfare of members who are under the age of eighteen.
+The British Paralympic Association (BPA) has a duty of care to safeguard and promote the welfare of all its members, particularly children, young people and adults at risk.

 The BPA is committed to:

-- Making the welfare of children paramount.
-This means that the need to ensure that children are protected is a primary consideration and may override the rights and needs of those adults working with them
+- Making the welfare of children, young people and adults at risk paramount.
+This means that the need to ensure that children, young people and adults at risk are protected is a primary consideration and may override the rights and needs of those adults working with them

 - Enabling everyone whatever their age, culture, disability, gender, language, racial origin, religious belief and/or sexual identity to participate in BPA organised activities in a fun and safe environment

-- Taking all reasonable steps to protect children from harm, discrimination and degrading treatment and to respect their rights, wishes and feelings
+- Taking all reasonable steps to protect children, young people and adults at risk from harm, discrimination and degrading treatment and to respect their rights, wishes and feelings

 - Taking seriously all concerns and allegations of poor practice or abuse and responding swiftly and appropriately to them in accordance with current procedures

-- Ensuring that all BPA employees and consultants who work with children are appropriate for their role and responsibilities and are provided with relevant training
+- Ensuring that all BPA employees and consultants who work with children, young people and adults at risk are appropriate for their role and responsibilities and are provided with relevant training

 - Recognising that children and families from minority group backgrounds may face additional barriers to accessing help and reporting concerns in respect of safeguarding issues.